-You must incur project expenditure between the project start date and the grant agreement end date for it to be eligible unless stated otherwise.
+You must incur project expenditure between the project start and grant agreement end date for it to be eligible unless stated otherwise.

-You may elect to commence your project from the date we notify you your application is successful.
+You may elect to commence your project from the date we notify you that your application is successful.
 We are not responsible for any expenditure you incur until a grant agreement is executed.
 The Commonwealth will not be liable, and should not be held out as being liable, for any activities undertaken before the grant agreement is executed.

-6. The assessment criteria
+6 The assessment criteria

 You must address all assessment criteria in your application.
-All assessment criteria are of equal weighting.
+We will assess your application based on the weighting given to each indicator under each assessment criterion.

 The application form asks questions that relate to the assessment criteria below.
 The amount of detail and supporting evidence you provide in your application should be relative to the project size, complexity and grant amount requested.
-You should provide evidence to support your answers.
-The application form has text limits for answers.
+You should provide evidence to support your responses.
+The application form displays character limits for each response.